Virtual Learning Programs at NJSGC

 Attention 4th grade educators: Are you interested in a FREE virtual program for you students?
 Click here to find out more!

 For additional lesson plans, worksheets, and remote learning initiatives, please visit our “Resources for Educators” webpage.

 Sharks vs. Rip Currents – Even though sharks are often seen as the most dangerous and life-threatening inhabitants of the ocean, children really love learning about them.
 Rip currents are more common and actually can be more of a hazard to bathers.
 Students learn about shark ecology and what makes them an important apex predator in the marine environment.
 Rip current mechanics are discussed as students learn how to spot them from the beach and safely escape if they are caught in one.
 Students test their knowledge as they work in teams in a Jeopardy-style game that compares the aspects of these two marine “inhabitants.”
-This 60-minute program is suitable for grades 2-12 and is FREE for a limited time thanks to a generous donation by Investor’s Foundation.
+This 60-minute program is suitable for grades 2-12.

 Magnifying Plastics – Join NJSGC Education staff for this fun, informative and interactive learning experience that promotes awareness of plastics in the marine environment.
 Students will learn about the worldwide issues concerning plastic use and what they can do to stop its harmful effects.
 Explore the densities of common household plastic items, and why it is important to recycle, reuse, repurpose and refuse plastic items.
 Students play a game to learn about the environmental degradation time of various household items that will surprise them, and in the end will gain an understanding of responsibility and stewardship for ocean environments.
 This 60-minute program is suitable for grade levels 5-12.